Y0Coss/docs-fork/pages/public_cloud/compute/switch_volume_type/guide.en-gb.md

 >>
 >> > [!warning]
 >> >
->> > Please note that if the “high-speed-gen2” volume type or **-LUKS** types do not appear in the list, it means that they are not available in this region.
+>> > Please note that if the "high-speed-gen2" or **-LUKS** volume types do not appear in the list, it means that they are not available in this region.
 >> >
->> > **-LUKS** volume types are only displayed when they are supported in the region and compatible with the volume encryption type.
+>> > **-LUKS** volume types are only displayed when they are supported in the region and compatible with the volume's encryption type.
 >> >
 >>
 >> Next, switch volume types with the following command: